bcgov/platform-developer-docs/grant-user-access-openshift.md

 description: Describes how to get users access to OpenShift.

-keywords: OpenShift, access, access request, new user
+keywords: OpenShift, access, access request, new user, grant access

 page_purpose: Describes how users get access or revoke access to OpenShift and the prerequisites.